Meza1923/Monitoring-WorkShop/grafana/README.md

  - Press "Save & test" and pray

-6. Building graphes
+7. Building Dashboards

   - Go to "Dashboards" --> "Add visualization"
-  - Select the datasource you have created
+  - Select the Thanos data source you have created
-  - Create dashboard with the next PromQL queris and add whatever you want
+  - Create a dashboard using the following PromQL queries and add any other visualizations you want

       - **sum(rate(node_cpu_seconds_total{mode!="idle"}[5m]))** - Aggregates CPU usage across all nodes (excluding idle time) to give total core utilization for the cluster.
       - **node_filesystem_avail_bytes{mountpoint="/"} / node_filesystem_size_bytes{mountpoint="/"} * 100** - Calculates the percentage of available disk space on the root           filesystem (/) for each node.